Why You Should Try A Stereo Guitar Amplifier Rig

 James Hurman

 The secret to many guitarists’ huge sounds is running multiple amplifiers in their rigs, either to combine different amplifiers to create a unique tone, or to add additional space and dimension to their sound using stereo effects.
-There are several ways to set up a stereo amplifier rig, including: Dual Mono, Wet/Dry, or true Stereo.
-All have their own unique sounds and capabilities, so experiment and see which one is for you!
+There are three main ways to set up a stereo amplifier rig, being dual mono, wet/dry, or true stereo.
+All have their own unique sounds and capabilities, which I’ll cover in this guide.

 • 3 Cables